 SECTION 1.
 A match shall be conducted in each of the 10 weight classifications between wrestlers of the same weight class.
 Matches shall be seven minutes in length divided into three periods.
-Multiple matches may be six minutes in length (double duals, quadrangulars, etc.).
+Multiple matches may be less than seven minutes in length (double duals, quadrangulars, tournaments, etc.).